deficollective/defiscan/src/content/protocols/ethena/usde.md

 ## Conclusion

 The `USDe` stablecoin protocol places custody over user funds, the assets that users are promised to redeem the `USDe` stablecoin for, in centralized custody with third-party custodians.
-The protocol is this classified as **Others**.
+The protocol is thus classified as **Others**.

 # Reviewer's Notes